 Five-0 was a special state police unit answering only to the Governor of Hawaii.
 It worked with Honolulu police to fight the underworld in the island state.
 Sooner or later virtually all the bad guys heard Steve McGarrett grunt "Book 'em, Danno!" though chief bad guy Wo Fat was caught after MacArthur left the series.
 Written by

 Ed Stephan <firstname.lastname@example.org>

-In the opening title sequence, a hand can be seen loading a .38 snub nosed revolver then spinning the cartridges.
-The gun is being loaded with spent shells - bullets that have already been fired.
-The depression where the firing pin strikes the cartridge is clearly visible on all shells loaded.
+In the opening title sequence, a hand loads a .38 snub nosed revolver, then spins the cartridge.
+The gun is loaded with bullets that have already been fired.
+The depression where the firing pin strikes the cartridge is clearly visible on all of the shells loaded.
 See more »

 27 of 32 people found this review helpful.